satishreddyv/MyCRM/README.md

 Code repository for Plugins, Custom Workflows etc. discussed in the training @

+Learn how to use Microsoft Dynamics 365 and Power Apps, from beginner basics to advanced techniques, with online video tutorials taught by Ex-Microsoft employee.

 https://www.dynamicslabs.io

 About Dynamics 365 and Power Apps Career Program: